 - The loan(s) for which you are seeking forgiveness must have been made before the end of your five academic years of qualifying teaching service.

-- You must have been employed as a full-time teacher for five complete and consecutive academic years, and at least one of those years must have been after the 1997–98 academic year.
+- You must have been employed as a full-time, highly-qualified teacher for five complete and consecutive academic years, and at least one of those years must have been after the 1997–98 academic year.

 4. Hardship Loan Forgiveness

-The entire loan will be cancelled or forgiven based on the situation of the borrower or the student and these includes the following:
+The entire loan will be canceled or forgiven based on the situation of the borrower or the student and these include the following:

 Total and Permanent Disability (TPD) Discharge